Deep Neural Newsvendor: Conclusion

 \section{Conclusion}

-In this paper, we propose to solve the feature-based newsvendor problem using a data-driven nonparametric DNN method.
-We provide analytical non-asymptotic excess risk bounds in terms of the sample size and network parameters.
-Specifically, the excess risk bound can be separated into stochastic and approximation errors, offering a trade-off when selecting the network structure to achieve the optimal convergence rate.
-The DNN method can effectively mitigate or avoid model misspecification errors with growing network complexity, distinguishing itself from many existing parametric (misspecified) models, such as the feature-independent SAA algorithm and the linear decision rule.
-In addition, it can handle dependent data, providing reliable solutions even in the presence of weak non-stationarity.
+In this paper, we propose to solve the feature-based newsvendor problem using a data-driven DNN method.
+We provide analytical non-asymptotic excess risk bounds in terms of the sample size and network configuration.
+Specifically, the excess risk bound can be separated into stochastic and approximation errors, offering a trade-off when selecting the network structure to achieve the optimal convergence rate. {The DNN method can effectively mitigate model misspecification errors by achieving a vanishing excess risk when sufficient data is available.
+Moreover, as reflected in the trade-off between two types of errors, an excessively wide or deep network does not automatically lead to optimal performance.
+Instead, starting with a sufficiently wide network and adjusting the depth to find the optimal configuration is found to be quite effective.
+In general, the DNN method is flexible, allowing a range of network designs to perform well, though a specific good design depends on the available data and the properties of the target function.} In addition, it can handle dependent data, providing reliable solutions even in the presence of weak non-stationarity.
 The convergence of the excess risk bound is also accelerated when the underlying target function exhibits a composite structure.
-In addition to theoretical characterizations, we implement the DNN method on a unique real-world dataset.
-The numerical experiments showcase its superior performance in terms of accurate prediction and efficient and fast training and execution.
-Therefore, our work justifies the applicability of DNNs to the classical newsvendor problem and contributes to the advancement of theory and practice in OM problems by utilizing state-of-the-art DNN models.
+Besides theoretical characterizations, we implement the DNN method on a unique real-world dataset.
+The numerical experiments showcase its good performance in terms of accurate prediction and efficient and fast training and execution.
+Therefore, our work justifies the applicability of DNNs to the data-driven newsvendor problem and contributes to the advancement of theory and practice in OM problems by utilizing state-of-the-art DNN methods. {Further discussions on some related topics can be found in Section \ref{sec_supp:further_discussion} in the online appendix.}

-Although our main focus is on the single-product newsvendor problem for ease of exposition, our results naturally extend to the multi-product case.
-There are also many avenues for future research.
-For example, it would be interesting to integrate various constraints on the DNN solution, addressing practical considerations such as capacity limitations \citep{elmachtoub2023estimate}.
-While this could potentially be tackled by implementing a penalized loss function that accounts for the relevant constraint, a thorough examination of the corresponding theoretical and numerical performance is still required.
-Furthermore, we anticipate that the DNN method holds significant potential for solving other data-driven OM problems.